HIHHHIH/2022-1/MobileAppProgramming/readme.md

 Each folders are projects that I worked alone in this MobileAppProgramming course.
 All projects are done in Android Studio with JAVA.
-Specification and outline of each projects are attached in each folder.
+Look for overviews of each project attached in this directory

 #List of projects